The Senate of Canada Building

 Welcome to the Senate of Canada Building, the Senate’s temporary home.
 Originally Ottawa’s central train station, this building served until recently as the Government Conference Centre.
 Extensive renovations have given this historic structure a new lease on life, thanks to the Senate.

-The Senate’s permanent home, Parliament’s Centre Block, is undergoing its first complete overhaul since the building’s opening in 1920.
+The Senate’s permanent home, Parliament’s Centre Block, is undergoing its first major rehabilitation since the building’s opening in 1920.

 There had been a proposal to build an interim Senate Chamber in the courtyard of the East Block building.
 Instead, senators saw an opportunity to make their home in the neglected Government Conference Centre.
 That decision accelerated the building’s restoration while saving taxpayers approximately $200 million.